An Introduction to String Diagrams for Computer Scientists: The Case for String Diagrams

 \section{The Case for String Diagrams}

 \paragraph{The algebraic structure of programs} When learning a programming language, one of the most basic tasks is understanding how to correctly write programs in the language \emph{syntax}.
-This syntax is often specified as a context-free grammar.
-For instance, the grammar defining the syntax of a very elementary imperative programming language, where variables $x, y, \dots$ and natural numbers $n \in \mathbb{N}$ may occur, is the following:
+This syntax is often specified inductively, as a context-free grammar.
+For instance, the following grammar defines the syntax of a very elementary imperative programming language, where variables $x, y, \dots$ and natural numbers $n \in \mathbb{N}$ may occur:

 With the second row of the grammar, we can write arbitrary programs $p$ featuring assignment of value to a variable, while loops, and program concatenation.
 In particular, while loops will depend upon a boolean expression $b$, whose construction is dictated by the first row of the grammar.
-For practitioners, this information is essential to correctly write code in the given language: an interpreter will only execute programs that are written conformably to the grammar.
-For computer scientists, interested in formal analysis of programs, this information has deeper consequences: it gives us a powerful tool to prove \emph{mathematical properties} of the language.
-This happens in the same way as we reason, for instance, about natural numbers.
-The set $\mathbb{N}$ of natural numbers can also be specified via a grammar:
+For practitioners, this information is essential to correctly write code in the given language: an interpreter will only execute programs that are written according to to the grammar.
+For computer scientists, interested in formal analysis of programs, this information has deeper consequences: it gives us a powerful tool to prove \emph{mathematical properties} of the language, by \emph{induction} over the syntax.
+This principle is a generalisation of how we are used to reason about the natural numbers.
+Indeed, the set $\mathbb{N}$ of natural numbers can also be specified via a grammar:

-Using this specification, we can define the usual arithmetic operations over the naturals and prove their properties, \emph{by induction}.
-With this method, the base case and the inductive step correspond precisely to the clauses of grammar~\eqref{eq:natgrammar}.
-For instance, we can prove that, for each $n \in \mathbb{N}$, $n - n = 0$, by saying that this is true for $0$, i.e. $0 - 0 = 0$, and if we assume $m - m = 0$ for a given $m \in \mathbb{N}$ then it is true for $m+1$, because $(m+1) - (m+1) = (m - m) + (1 - 1) = 0 + 0 = 0$.